-Fees Billed by Our Independent Registered Public Accounting Firm During Fiscal 2015 and 2016
+Fees Billed by Our Independent Registered Public Accounting Firm During Fiscal 2016 and 2017

-The following table sets forth the aggregate fees billed to us for the fiscal years ended November 30, 2015 and 2016 by Seligson & Giannattasio, LLP:
+The following table sets forth the aggregate fees billed to us for the fiscal years ended November 30, 2016 and 2017 by Seligson & Giannattasio, LLP:

-2015 2016
+2016 2017

 Audit Fees (1) \$ 151,000 \$ 151,000

 Tax Fees (2) \$ 12,000 \$ 12,000

-(1) Audit Fees represent the aggregate fees for professional services for the audit of our annual financial statements and review of financial statements included in our quarterly reports on Form 10-Q or services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.
+- (1) Audit Fees represent the aggregate fees for professional services for the audit of our annual financial statements and review of financial statements included in our quarterly reports on Form 10-Q or services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) Tax fees represent the aggregate fees billed for tax compliance, tax advice, and tax planning.